-The Company's Human Rights Policy and Supplier Code of Conduct, sets out the Company's approach to managing human rights and modern slavery risks in its operations and supply chains.
+The Company's Human Rights Policy and Supplier Code of Conduct set out the Company's approach to managing human rights and modern slavery risks in its operations and supply chains.

-The Company issued its first Modern Slavery Statement for the year ended 30 June 2021, in accordance with the Commonwealth Modern Slavery Act (Cth) 2018).
+During the reporting period, the Company issued its first Modern Slavery Statement for the year ended 30 June 2021, in accordance with the Commonwealth Modern Slavery Act (Cth) 2018).